useblocks/sphinx-needs/docs/configuration.rst

 The option specifies the name of the permalink html file, which will be copied to the html build directory during build.

-The permalink web site will load a ``needs.json`` file as sepcified by :ref:`needs_permalink_data` and re-direct the web browser to the html document of the need, which is specified by appending the need ID as a query parameter, e.g., ``http://localhost:8000/permalink.html?id=REQ_4711``.
+The permalink web site will load a ``needs.json`` file as specified by :ref:`needs_permalink_data` and re-direct the web browser to the html document of the need, which is specified by appending the need ID as a query parameter, e.g., ``http://localhost:8000/permalink.html?id=REQ_4711``.